 - Ginger – Helps with car sickness, and can be paired with any citrus or lemongrass oils.

-- Orange – Not only can it combat motion sickness, it can also increase physical energy and helps you be more aware and accepting of the environment around you.
+- Orange – Not only can it combat motion sickness, but it can also increase physical energy and help you be more aware and accepting of the environment around you.